Understanding The PSAT Scoring System

 2. Review Your Answers: In this section, you are given complete information about your performance.
 The correct answer, your answer and the difficulty level of each response is reported.
 Your own test book is given back to you for keeps.
 This section is particularly helpful for checking where you went wrong in the exam.

 3. Improve Your Skills: This section contains customized feedback about your skills.
 The skills that you require to improve upon are listed according to the different sections.
 Consequently, you are provided with valuable suggestions about how to improve the skills.
 Questions pertaining to testing those skills are also listed for reference.
-This section of the score report can be instrumental in your preparation for taking the PSAT again and for SAT.
+This section of the score report can be instrumental in helping you prepare for the test again and for SAT.

 4. National Merit Scholarship Programs Information: The Selection Index, its corresponding percentile and information about entry requirements are mentioned in this part of the score report.
 The Selection Index is the sum of the three different scaled scores.
 The average Selection Index for 11th grade students is 147.
 Generally, students obtaining a percentile higher than the 96th percentile are likely to obtain the scholarship.